SaumyaSarikaMarkose/Chat-Socket/README-file.md

 2.FRONTEND INTEGRATION
 1.1. npm install - this will install all the dependencies required 1.2 npm start - this will start the angular application

+HOW TO USE THE APPLICATION

+1.Please registr in the application by going to the register page 2.create 2,3 users and login in Using different browser tabs or incognito windows to simulate multiple users logged in at the same time.